Neo-Vedanta: Appraisal

-According to Larson, the "solution of synthesis" prevailed in the work of Rammohun Roy, Sayyid Ahmed Khan, Rabindranath Tagore, Swami Vivekananda, M.K.
-Gandhi, Muhammad Ali Jinnah, Muhammad Iqbal, V.D.
-Savarkar, Jawaharlal Nehru, "and many others".
-Spear voices appraisal of this "solution of synthesis", while G.R.
-Sharma emphasises the humanism of neo-Vedanta.
+According to Larson, the "solution of synthesis" prevailed in the work of Rammohun Roy, Sayyid Ahmed Khan, Rabindranath Tagore, Swami Vivekananda, M. K. Gandhi, Muhammad Iqbal, V. D. Savarkar, Jawaharlal Nehru, "and many others".
+Spear voices appraisal of this "solution of synthesis", while G. R. Sharma emphasises the humanism of neo-Vedanta.

 Criticism

 Vivekenanda's presentation of Advaita Vedanta has been criticised for its misinterpretation of this tradition:

 According to Anantanand Rambachan, Vivekananda emphasised anubhava ("personal experience") over scriptural authority, but in his interpretation of Shankara, deviated from Shankara, who saw knowledge and understanding of the scriptures as the primary means to moksha.
 According to Comans, the emphasis on samadhi also is not to be found in the Upanishads nor with Shankara.
 For Shankara, meditation and Nirvikalpa Samadhi are means to gain knowledge of the already existing unity of Brahman and Atman.

-In the 21st century, Neo-Vedanta has been criticized by Hindu traditionalists for the influence of "Radical Universalism", arguing that it leads to a "self-defeating philosophical relativism," and has weakened the status and strength of Hinduism.
+In the 21st century, Neo-Vedanta has been criticised by Hindu traditionalists for the influence of "Radical Universalism", arguing that it leads to a "self-defeating philosophical relativism," and has weakened the status and strength of Hinduism.